marcodemayda/fruits-nix/README.md

 you'll need to manually type the key, not having any mode of comunication.
 I haven't thought of a better way... probably would be to temporarily use password login on ssh and use another machine that has clipboard utilities and browser at hand.

 ### Prepare config

 #### Merge with generated
-Copy the generated config so we have them in the folder.
+Copy the generated config so we have them in the config repo.
+I like to just have it the home folder.

 ```
 mkdir ~/nixos-config/hosts/<host>/temp